ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     (knpy) $ kanapy voxelize
     (knpy) $ kanapy abaqusOutput
     (knpy) $ kanapy outputStats
+    (knpy) $ kanapy plotStats

 .. note:: 1.
 The Abaqus (.inp) file will be written out in either :math:`mm` or :math:`\mu m` scale, depending
              on the user requirement specified in the input file.
           2. For comparing the input and the output equivalent diameter statistics the ``outputstats`` command can be called.
 This command writes the diameter values in either :math:`mm` or :math:`\mu m` scale, depending on the user requirement specified in the input file.
-          3. The ``outputStats`` command also writes out the L1-error between the input and output diameter distributions
+          3. The ``outputStats`` command also writes out the L1-error between the input and output diameter distributions.
+          4. The ``plotStats`` command outputs a figure comparing the input and output diameter distributions.

 Storing information in json & dump files is effective in making the workflow stages independent of one another.
 But the sequence of the workflow is important, for example: Running the packing routine before the statistics generation